Our next courses for English speaking clients

 All students get an official invoice.

-The course has to be paid in advance by bank transfer.
+The course has to be paid in advance using the website link.

 The price includes the answering of future questions in text via e-mail or WhatsApp about the training contents and for when the student starts identifying on his/her own (first year after the training).